enigmosity/learn-aws/developer-associate/exam-questions.md

         - turn on table view to search for it if required
 - Beanstalk ASG manages environment instances, and the launch configuration of the instances.
 Modify the launch configuration to change instance type, key pair, EBS storage and other settings that can only be configured at instance launch.
 Include a YAML env manifest in root of application source bundle to configure environment name, solution stack and [environment links](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-cfg-links.html) to use when creating the environment.
 An env manifest uses that same format as [saved configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-savedconfig.html)
 - Beanstalk supports deployment of web applications from Docker containers.
 With Docker containers, can define your own runtime environment, choose platform, programming language and any dependencies that aren't supported by other platforms.
 Containers are self-contained and include all the config information and software the web application requires to run
+- if run on premise, there is an assumption that running on docker containers could be hard as it is entirely unknown, and that developing a custom AMI or platform will be easier

 ## SAM